OSmall/SeQRe/SeQRe-API/README.md

 | Save arguments to configuration file | Y |
 | SAM configuration file | samconfig.toml |
 | SAM configuration environment | default |

+# Developing

+## IDE

+- Visual Studio Code was used for the majority of development.
+The only thing to note is to choose the correct Python interpreter in the lower-left to get code completion.

+## Editing template.yaml

+This is the document that defines the rules to creates the entire software stack on AWS.
+Editing this is useful when __creating another function__.
+Simply, copy one of the other functions and make the following changes.
+- Name: please use correct naming conventions.
+- CodeUri: create a new folder in the __functions__ folder that contains a __.py file__ and __requirements.txt__ which contains the pip library requirements for the function.
+- Policies: apply the policies so the function can access the appropriate database tables.
+Principle of least privilege.
+- Event name: similar to API endpoint.
+- Path: API endpoint.

+## Stuck?
+The [AWS Serverless Application Model Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide) has useful information.